Post

 $ bundle lock --add-platform x86_64-linux

-1. Browse to your repository on GitHub.
-Select the tab Settings, then click Pages in the left navigation bar.
-Then, in the Source section (under Build and deployment), select GitHub Actions from the dropdown menu.
+1. Go to your repository on GitHub.
+Select the Settings tab, then click Pages in the left navigation bar.
+In the Source section (under Build and deployment), select GitHub Actions from the dropdown menu.

 Build source Build source